richardandreas/Dog-CEO-Search/README.md

 #### What would you do differently with more time?

-Maybe I wouldn't have created a hook to make multiple requests, although I think that wout be the most "elegant" solution if it would work.
-I think that by not using a hook, fetching search results on page reloads (by the URL query params) wouldn't be bugging.
+Maybe I wouldn't have created a hook to make multiple requests, although I think that would be one of the most "elegant" solutions if I would have made it work.
+I think that by not using a hook, fetching search results on page reloads (by the URL query params) wouldn't be bugging as they are right now.

 If I had more time I would also continue investigating why those issues are happening that I mentioned.
 Eventually I would figure out how to fix them.